Raising an Emotionally Healthy Child

 - Children secretly blame themselves for your unhappiness.
 Make your happiness a top priority, and never shame or blame your child for your problems.

-- Practice mindfulness, patience and trust.
+- Conscious Parenting is Mindful parenting.
+Practice mindfulness, patience and trust.

 - Accept and love yourself with all your faults and imperfections, and do the same for your children.